iamprim0rdial/cyber-security-notes/Networking/Basic.md

 - **Port 25 (SMTP)**: Used for sending email through the SMTP protocol.
 - **Port 53 (DNS)**: Used for Domain Name System (DNS) resolution.
 - **Port 3306 (MySQL)**: Default port used for MySQL database connections.

-## Useful Ports for Hunters

-As a **bug hunter**, certain ports are particularly important for identifying and exploiting vulnerabilities in a system.
-Below is a list of commonly used ports that bug hunters should keep an eye on during penetration testing:

-### Well-Known Ports (0-1023)
-- **Port 22 (SSH)**: Common for secure remote shell access.
-Misconfigurations can allow unauthorized access or weak password attacks.
-- **Port 23 (Telnet)**: An insecure remote login protocol.
-It's often vulnerable to eavesdropping and brute-force attacks.
-- **Port 80 (HTTP)**: Commonly used for unencrypted web traffic.
-Look for vulnerabilities like XSS, CSRF, and SQL injection.
-- **Port 443 (HTTPS)**: Secure web traffic.
-Look for vulnerabilities like SSL/TLS misconfigurations, weak ciphers, or missing certificates.
-- **Port 21 (FTP)**: File Transfer Protocol.
-Vulnerabilities include weak or missing authentication and data interception.
-- **Port 25 (SMTP)**: Simple Mail Transfer Protocol.
-Can be used for sending malicious emails or relay attacks.
-- **Port 53 (DNS)**: Domain Name System.
-Look for DNS misconfigurations, DNS cache poisoning, or information leaks.
-- **Port 110 (POP3)**: Used for receiving emails.
-Look for weak authentication and email interception vulnerabilities.

-### Registered Ports (1024-49151)
-- **Port 3306 (MySQL)**: Default MySQL database port.
-Vulnerabilities include weak authentication, SQL injection, and improper database configurations.
-- **Port 5432 (PostgreSQL)**: Default PostgreSQL database port.
-Misconfigurations can lead to unauthorized access or privilege escalation.
-- **Port 3389 (RDP)**: Remote Desktop Protocol.
-Known for vulnerabilities like weak passwords and exploits for remote code execution.
-- **Port 8080 (HTTP Alternative)**: Often used for alternative HTTP services or web application testing.
-- **Port 6379 (Redis)**: Default port for Redis.
-Unauthorized access can lead to arbitrary command execution and data compromise.

-### Dynamic or Private Ports (49152-65535)
-- **Ports for Ephemeral (Temporary) Connections**: These are typically assigned by the operating system for client connections.
-These are useful for testing how a server handles a large number of simultaneous connections.

 ### Notes:
 - Always check for **open ports** on a target system, they can indicate potential attack surfaces.Use tools like **Nmap** to scan for open ports and identify services running on a target system.
 Be aware of **default ports** used by specific services, as they might be misconfigured or exposed to the internet.